garrandall/popular-music-data/tracks/somebody-like-you-keith-urban.md

 Love somebody like you.

 I'm ready to love somebody,
 Love somebody like you.
-Oooh.
+Oh.

 An' I wanna love somebody,
 Love somebody like you, yeah.